hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 ### IMPORTANT: After Rekeying

 **Note**: After performing a rekey it's important to remove the old unseal key and trigger a backup before rebooting the machine.
-This will ensure that Private Terraform knows to prompt for Vault unseal keys.
+This will ensure that Private Terraform Enterprise knows to prompt for Vault unseal keys.

 ```